Corjen/react-data-sort/README.md

 # Render Prop Function

 The render prop expects a function and doesn't render anything.
-It's argument is an object though, with the internal state and a couple of actions.
+It's argument is an object, with the internal state and a couple of actions.

 ```javascript
 <Datasort